 Well, that wholly depends on what your definition of SEO or online marketing is exactly.

-Although it is true that there is no such thing as effective cheap SEO, it is just as true that you can get cheap SEO at a high price.
-One of the industry’s biggest problems is agencies charging a premium for dodgy link building techniques, for example.
+Although there is indeed no such thing as effective cheap SEO, it is just as true that you can get cheap SEO at a high price.
+One of the industry’s biggest problems is agencies charging a premium for dodgy link-building techniques, for example.
 Not knowing who to trust, it’s not surprising that some see the option of an in-house SEO as attractive.

 But the notion of having an in-house SEO “person” grossly underestimates the amount of strings SEO agencies have to their bow that you will be asking one person to make sing all by themselves.
 Let’s take a look at the essential SEO services that make up a successful campaign.